Annabelx61/pollSpace2/README.md

 # Poll_Space

 PollSpace is an app designed to engage users in polls on various topics.
-The app features pre-made polls, and a user login through FireBase so that polling results can be recorded and shared between users.
-The audience in this app would be those interested in seeing there interests compared to others, and seeing the publics opinion on relevant issues.
-Those who like apps like Wishbone would be our target audience.
+The app features pre-made polls, and a user login through Firebase so that polling results can be recorded and shared between users.
+The audience for this app includes those interested in comparing their interests with others and seeing the public's opinion on relevant issues.
+Our target audience is similar to those who enjoy apps like Wishbone.

-Screenshots:

--> sign in page
+## Features

+- **User Authentication**: Users can sign in using Firebase authentication, allowing them to track their responses and engage with the community.
+- **Polls on Various Topics**: PollSpace offers a wide range of pre-made polls on trending and interesting subjects.
+- **Result Sharing**: Users can see how their votes compare to others and view overall poll results.

+## Target Audience

+- People interested in comparing their interests to others.
+- Those who want to see public opinions on various relevant issues.
+- Users who enjoy similar apps like **Wishbone**.

+## Screenshots

+### Sign-In Page

 ![sign-in page](https://github.com/user-attachments/assets/4cf58883-0ea5-4b37-92b2-89fd410cbb23)

--> sign in button
+### Sign-In Button

 ![sign-in](https://github.com/user-attachments/assets/26baf3bd-f436-4296-b7f9-467ba78524c9)

--> questions with voting poll
+### Poll Questions with Voting Options

 ![poll1](https://github.com/user-attachments/assets/3793787e-f6d6-41e6-b4e9-ba684c301c63)

 ![poll2](https://github.com/user-attachments/assets/76066dd2-c4ac-40de-8ec7-edb303bb9305)